nebfield/snpQT/docs/user-guide/workflows.md

 	* Not adjusting for covariates.

 !!!Warning
-	*`--covar_file` can not be combined with `--pca_covars`
+	-`--covar_file` can not be combined with `--pca_covars`
-	* For the format of the covar.txt file please advise [plink2](https://www.cog-genomics.org/plink2/).
+	- For the format of the covar.txt file please advise [plink2](https://www.cog-genomics.org/plink2/).
-	* Since we are using `plink2`'s `--glm`, the covariates file can not contain columns for the sex of the samples.
+	- Since we are using `plink2`'s `--glm`, the covariates file can not contain columns for the sex of the samples.
 Sex is automatically accounted for in `--glm`.

 We added these two processes for two main reasons.
 The first one is to make `--gwas` useful for users who do not wish to run `--pop_strat` or use covariates or even inspect/compare the effect of the used covariates.
-In this case, the first process will not produce an output (designed so as to not produce an error), but the second process will provide the expected results (along with a Manhattan plot and a QQ-plot).
+In this case, the first process will not produce an output (designed so as to not produce an error), but the second process will provide the expected results (along with a Manhattan plot and a Q-Q plot).
 The second reason is for users that wish to run `--pop_strat`, use `--pop_strat` covariates or insert their own covariates and it would be helpful for them to compare their GWAS results in the output plots with and without covariates.

-- **Illustrate a QQ (Quantile-Quantile) plot**: A plot to inspect the lambda genomic inflation parameter (calculated as median 1df chi-square stat / 0.456), expressing the relationship between the observed and the expected quantile p-values of the sample cohort under a normal distribution.
+- **Illustrate a Q-Q (Quantile-Quantile) plot**: A plot to inspect the lambda genomic inflation parameter (calculated as median 1df chi-square stat / 0.456), expressing the relationship between the observed and the expected quantile p-values of the sample cohort under a normal distribution.

 - **Illustrate Manhattan plot**: A plot where the association p-values are represented on the y-axis, and the positions of the tested variants are represented on the x-axis.